b-harvest/Canto/x/liquidstaking/spec/02_state.md

   - insurance coverage also included which means even if there were a slashing so unbonding balance is less than chunk size value, the balance will be the same as the chunk size value if insurance can cover the slashing penalty.

+**NetAmountBeforeModuleFee** is almost the same as **NetAmount** except that it does not deduct module fee rate from delegation rewards.
+This value is used when calculating the utilization ratio.

 **MintRate** is the rate that is calculated from total supply of ls tokens divided by NetAmount.

 - LsTokenTotalSupply / NetAmount